jacobgahn/Solace/DISCUSSION.md

 - Move to db first db migration approach, update documentation
 - Add migration to copy specialties from old table to new table
 - Soft Delete, modified timestamps
-- Return set of specialties applicable to search response
+- Return set of specialties applicable to search response (IF AND filter)

 # Frontend